ph4n4n/andb-core/README.md

 ### Integration Examples

-See [examples/](examples/) directory for complete integration examples with AWS SSM.
+See [examples/](examples/) directory for complete integration examples with basic .env configuration.

 ## Architecture